 Kendel Hannon, laboratory coordinator

 Tara Williamson, technical specialist

 If you're taking a science course, the following resources are for you.
 They were developed to help you complete your science course requirements successfully.

 Located in Dragun Room 120, (410-777-6370), the Science Computer Lab has about 20 computers equipped with software to support a variety of science courses.
 Internet access is also available.
 This lab can be reserved for class use by your instructor.

-The Biology and Environmental Club is a place for those passionate about the life sciences to grow, learn, and experience biology together.
-We do various events related to the sciences such as field trips, guest speakers, and on campus projects.
+The Biology and Environmental Club is a place for those passionate about the life sciences to grow, learn and experience biology together.
+We do various events related to the sciences such as field trips, guest speakers and on campus projects.

 Led by Director Tammy Domanski, the Environmental Center at AACC supports the college's mission through applied research projects designed and led by faculty to address local environmental necessities.
-Students have the opportunity to participate in these projects through collaborative work that assists in the development of solutions to a variety of contemporary environmental problems.
+You have the opportunity to participate in these projects through collaborative work that assists in the development of solutions to a variety of contemporary environmental problems.

 Maryland has been described as America in miniature because of its great diversity of natural resources.
-The types of environmental challenges confronting Maryland's people, government, industries, and civic organizations are very similar to those confronting several areas of the country.
+The types of environmental challenges confronting Maryland's people, government, industries and civic organizations are very similar to those confronting several areas of the country.

 Field trips are paused for right now, but we hope to get back to our normal pattern as described below soon.